-The GSR file (Ground-State)#
+The GSR file (Ground-State Results)#

 In this notebook we discuss how to plot the electron band structures and the density of states (DOS) using the GSR netcdf files produced by Abinit.